How To Paint Metal Fireplace Surround

 Conclusion:

-If you want the fire to look more authentic, use brass or iron/steel fireplace accessories.
-You can also go all out New Victorian fire surround ideas with fire screen, fire hearth, fireplaces wallpaper, fireplace tiles, etc. You will be able to find metal for fireplace accessories at your local hardware store, or you can order online at places like The Home Depot.
+If you want the fire to look more authentic, use brass, iron, or steel fireplace accessories.
+You can also go all out New Victorian fire surround ideas with fire screen, fire hearth, fireplaces wallpaper, fireplace tiles, etc. You will be able to find metal for fireplace accessories at your local hardware store, or you can order online at places like The Home Depot

 Frequently Asked Questions